andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-android.md

 > **Prerequisites**
 > * Android Studio
 > * Android SDK 21 or later is required (SDK 25 is recommended)
-> * An Android with Google Chrome or a web browser with support to Custom Tabs is required for this release of MSAL for Android
+> * An Android device with Google Chrome or a web browser with support for Custom Tabs is required for this release of MSAL for Android

 > [!div renderon="docs"]
 > ## Register your application and download your quickstart app